d347h-eth/indexer-public/README.md

-# Reservoir Indexer — Focus Extensions
+# Reservoir Indexer — Focus Mode

 This is a fork of Reservoir’s open‑sourced indexer.
 By default it behaves exactly like upstream (wide, multi‑collection indexing).
 In addition, this fork introduces an optional “focus mode” that you can enable via env to persist data only for a single ERC‑721 collection.
 We use this to keep a custom, collection‑specific frontend online after Reservoir’s infra sunset without indexing the entire chain.